Appendix I: Identifying the Scholarly Literature

 You can also use various search engines to find out about which journal articles that have been published on a particular subject—and indeed which articles are particularly important.
 I’ll talk here about three in particular: the Social Science Citation Index (part of the Web of Science); the Expanded Academic ASAP; and JSTOR.
 These are subscription services, but you can generally get access to those search engines through your university library’s website.
 You can also use publicly available search engines like Google to do work of this sort.
 But I’ll talk about that not here but in Chapter Six of the book.

-You can then search, for example, for works by a particular author (in which case you normally give the last name, followed by first initial and an asterisk).
-Just choose “author” from the drop-down menu.
+How do you use the Web of Science?
+The link I just gave you takes you into the Basic Search page.
+If you click the blue box to the right of “Basic Search,” you’re offered various other search options (“Cited Reference Search,” “Author Search,” “Advanced Search,” and so on), but generally you can just use the Basic Search search page, clicking “+ another field” if you want to search in more than one field (e.g., author, title, etc.) simultaneously.
+By choosing “author” from the drop-down menu, you can search for works by a particular author (in which case you normally give the last name, followed by first initial and an asterisk).
 Or you can do a title or a topic search; a topic search is somewhat broader.
 To search for a phrase, put it in quotation marks.
 Then click the search button.
-A results page turns up; you’re allowed there to refine the results in various ways.
+A results page turns up; you’re allowed there to refine the results in various ways—for example, you can limit the listings to those in a particular field, like history or political science.
 The listings you end up with can be sorted in various ways—for example, by number of times cited.
-You can save whatever listings interest you to a marked list, and you can click into the title of each of those listings to see the full record for each article (or book review).
+You can save whatever listings interest you to a marked list (provided those listings are in the database, which is not always the case), and you can click into the title of each of those listings to see the full record for listing.
 When you do, you’ll see which other articles have cited it; you can click into the links for those articles and add them to your marked list.
-By clicking the link next to “References” in the full record for an article, you can see what sources were cited in that article, and then, by clicking “Find Related Records,” you can generate a list of other articles in the database that have cited at least one of the same sources.
+By clicking the link next to “Cited References” in the full record for an article, you can see what sources were cited in that article, and then, by clicking “Find Related Records,” you can generate a list of other articles in the database that have cited at least one of the same sources.
 Those listings can of course also be saved to your marked list.
 The orange icon for “UC e-Links” on the results pages and elsewhere will enable you to locate a copy of that article in the UCLA library, and perhaps call it up on your computer screen, very quickly.

 Those

 are the basics, but there’s a lot more you can do with this search engine.
-When you do a topic or title search, for example,
+When you do a topic or title search, for

-you could use Boolean
+example, you could use Boolean operators and wildcards like the asterisk (to

-like the asterisk (to catch word variants—i.e., “
+catch word variants—i.e., “

 You can also identify articles dealing with a particular topic by using Google Scholar.
 Just enter a term in the search field (e.g., “relative gains”) and run the search.
 A number of articles are listed, along with links to other articles and unpublished papers in which those articles were cited.
 Many of these works are available here in full-text versions.
-This is by no means a substitute for the SSCI, but you might want to use it as a supplement.
+This is by no means a substitute for the Web of Science, but you might want to use it as a supplement.

-It’s important to develop a certain familiarity with those three general search engines.
+It’s important to develop a certain familiarity with those general search engines.
 By knowing how to use them, you will be able to identify articles in any area of scholarship you happen to be interested in.
 But there are more narrowly framed search engines you might also want to use for some purposes.
 CIAO (Columbia International Affairs Online) is a subscription service, available through many research libraries.
 It allows you to search for scholarly works dealing with a specific topic.
 The editors control what gets included in the CIAO database, so not everything is included here.
 But the CIAO database includes things (like working papers) you can’t get elsewhere, and much of what turns up in a CIAO search is available in full-text format.
 Finally, if you are interested in the French periodical literature, you might want to take a look at the Persée search engine and the CAIRN website.
 Persée covers a relatively small number of periodicals of interest to people in our field (Cahiers du monde russe, Politique étrangère, Revue des études slaves, Vingtième Siècle and one or two others), but the listings its search engine generates are often linked to the full texts of the items that turn up.

 In